When do Babies Develop Fingerprints?

 Finger Pad Development

-The development of pads on the fingertips and palms mark the threshold for fingerprint development.
+The development of pads on the fingertips and palms marks the threshold for fingerprint development.
 Pads start forming during the second and third months of pregnancy.
-When this starts happening, the fetuses can be between 1 and 3 ½ inches in size.
-Growth rate and placement of the pads on the fetus determine where the future identifying fingerprints will be placed.
+When this starts happening, the fetuses can be between 1 and 3.5 inches in size.
+The growth rate and placement of the pads on the fetus determine where the future identifying fingerprint ridges, arches, whorls, and loops will be placed.
 Keep reading to learn more!

 Skin Layer Growth

 During the third and fourth months of gestation, the skin of the fetus transforms from a thin transparency to a waxy coating.
 During this time, the middle layer of skin, the basal layer, begins to outgrow the inner dermis and epidermis.
 The buckling and folding of this skin layer are partially responsible for the unique markings on the pads on the fingertips.